Nava Brindavana: Overview of Nava Brindavana

-Vagisha Tirtha (Note: Not to be confused with the Vageesha Theertha of Sode Mutt who was the deeksha guru of Shree Vadhiraja, and revered respectfully by the latter in his Theertha Prabandha.) was the successor of Kavindra Tirtha to Madhvacharya Peetha - Uttaradi Math.
+Vagisha Tirtha (Note: Not to be confused with the Vageesha Theertha of Sode Mutt who was the deeksha guru of Shree Vadhiraja, and revered respectfully by the latter in his Theertha Prabandha.) was the successor of Kavindra Tirtha to Madhvacharya Peetha - Shri Raghavendra Swamy matha.
 His Poorvashrama name was Raghunathacharya.
 He was one of the greatest scholars of his time.
 He was the third saint to enter Brindavana at Nava Brindavana.
 He entered Brindavana sometime in 1406.
 His Aradhana Thithi is Chaitra Krishna Tritiya (April–May).